tonythomas01/blog/_posts/2015-07-30-fix-a-start-job-is-running-for-dev-disk.md

 category: FOSS, Linux
 tags: [slow start debian, ubuntu start job, fstab edit, swap off]
 ---
-{% include JB/setup %}

 I have been stuck with this error for few days thinking it was something wrong with the kernel, but it looks like it came from a wrong entry in `/etc/fstab`.
-Lets dry dissecting the same here.
+Lets try dissecting the same here.

 **Problem**